DonLe2911/data-analytics-power-bi-report/README.md

 The store drilltrhough page with a back button to get back to the map:
 ![2023-12-21 11_23_59-Power BI Report - AiCore](https://github.com/DonLe2911/data-analytics-power-bi-report/assets/16416867/a6018af2-e54e-443e-a5d4-5911d12f7c7b)

+## 7)
+**Style touch ups & Cross filtering**
+- Finishing touches to style and layout
+- managed cross filtering on individual visuals so some are locked to not intereact with others when not wanted.